Is Ransomware a Malware?

 With web push, you can send notifications to your subscribers on Chrome, Firefox and Safari browsers.
 These notifications are links to webpages.
 Attackers who may have hijacked a website you’re subscribed to and send spam notification, which may harm your computer.

-Overall, malware attack ransomware are launched through phishing scams.
+Overall, ransomware attacks are launched through phishing scams.

-Like other malware attack ransomware can be prevented through basic cybersecurity measures, such as;
+Like other malware, ransomware can be prevented through basic cybersecurity measures, such as;

 • Avoid opening emails attachments from untrusted sources.
 The same applies to the downloading of software